ldn-softdev/jtc/User Guide.md

 Interpolation occurs either from the namespaces, or from currently walked JSON element.
 Every occurrence (in the templates or in shell cli) of tokens `{}` or `{{}}` will trigger interpolation:
-- if the content under tbraces is empty (`{}`, `{{}}`) then interpolation happens from currently walked JSON element
+- if the content under braces is empty (`{}`, `{{}}`) then interpolation happens from currently walked JSON element
 - if the content is present (e.g.: `{val}`, `{{val}}`) then interpolation occurs from the relevant namespace The difference between single `{}` and double `{{}}` notation: upon interpolation of single notation when _JSON string_ is interpolated then outer quote marks are dropped (other JSON elements interpolated w/o any change); when double notation is getting interpolated then no exemption made - all JSON elements interpolated without any changes.

-A string interpolation w/o outer quotes is handy when requierd altering an existing string, here's example of altering JSON label:
+A string interpolation w/o outer quotes is handy when required altering an existing string, here's example of altering JSON label:
 ```
 bash $ echo '{ "label": "value" }' | jtc
 {